Tennis Betting Online

 Straight Bets on Match Winners

-Straight bets, on individual matches are the most common type of tennis bet.
+Straight bets, on individual matches, are the most common type of tennis bet.
 Pick your winner, pick the wager amount, and hope your player wins.
 It’s that simple.

 Serious handicappers always need to shop for the best odds.
 I repeat this over and over for a really good reason – because it’s the most critical part of sports betting.
 The importance of this is most emphasized in sports where a lot of competitors are involved, like tennis, golf, and auto racing.

 While there are only two tennis players in an individual singles match, there are a lot of players in a tournament.
-Every odds maker has their own idea of how a match should be handicapped, and based on the number of sharps (smart bettors) at each betting site, the odds can vary greatly.
+Every odds maker has their idea of how a match should be handicapped, and based on the number of sharps (smart bettors) at each betting site, the odds can vary greatly.

 Betting On Tennis Tournament Winners